Azure/Avere/docs/azure_vm_provision_best_practices.md

 ## Conclusion

 The above experiments revealed many conclusions about how to make VMs boot faster on Azure.
-All but one of our hypotheses were correct.
-The hypothesis over platform images being significantly faster than custom images proved incorrect.
-Platform images were slightly faster in some cases, and slightly slower in other cases.
+All but one of our hypotheses are correct.
+The hypothesis stating that platform images are going to be significantly faster than custom images is incorrect.
+Platform images are slightly faster in some cases, and slightly slower in other cases.

-In conclusion, here are the best practices to get the best VM bootup times on Azure and avoid long boot time tails.
+In conclusion, here are the best practices to achieve the best VM bootup times on Azure and avoid long boot time tails.

   1. **Use a managed service for VM creation** - Before deploying VMs directly, consider using an Azure managed service like [Azure CycleCloud](https://azure.microsoft.com/en-us/features/azure-cyclecloud/) or [Azure Batch](https://azure.microsoft.com/en-us/services/batch/).
 This hides all the complexity and issues we encountered in this experiment.

   2. **Reading large binary/toolchain payloads from the custom image are slow for all VM configurations but VMSS** - Warming the cache by reading a large binary payload from a custom image is slow for loose VMs and availability set configurations.
 Additionally the larger the binary/toolchain payload the greater the spike in VM failures.
 In our configuration we were running Ubuntu, which requires about 400-500 MB to boot and reading the toolchain.
-We suspect for larger OSes like Windows, we will get less GB of toolchain to download before we see a spike in VM failures.
+We suspect for larger OSes like Windows, we will get less GB of toolchain to download before we see a spike in VM failures and a long deployment time tail.

   3. **Use an Avere vFXT to deliver large binary/toolchain payloads** - The fastest boot times resulted when VMs were able to mount the Avere vFXT directly, and consume the binary/toolchain payloads directly from the Avere vFXT.
 This also resulted in fewer rebooted VMs.
 This best practice can also be combined when booting with [Azure CycleCloud](https://azure.microsoft.com/en-us/features/azure-cyclecloud/) and [Azure Batch](https://azure.microsoft.com/en-us/services/batch/).